Tracey7d4/weatherbot/README.md

       **B. Slack Weather Bot**

-      Our Go function `AppWeatherMentionHandler` is programmed for doing several subsequent tasks as follows.
+      Our Go function `AppWeatherMentionHandler()` is a HTTP handler that does the following tasks

-      0. Get the city's name `city` from the payload of JSON describing the event;
+      0. Get the city name from the JSON payload describing the event and assign it to a variable `city`;
-      0. Send `city` to `getWeather` function to get the `weather` message;
+      0. Call a local function `getWeather()` to get `weather` message;
+          * get the weather from openweathermap
+          * format the return message
-      0. Call `sendMessage` function with obtained variables to display the response in Slack Channels.
+      0. Call `sendMessage()` function to display the response in Slack channels.

-      The `JSON` payload that is received by our server can be displayed as follow.

-      ```shell script
+      In the first step, the `JSON` payload from Slack API will look like this.

+      ```
            "token": "*****************************",
            "team_id": "**************",
            "api_app_id": "********",